victorvmm/PredictUFC328/README.md

 # PredictUFC328

-This project uses Logistic Regression to predict the outcome of the fight between Khamzat Chimaev and Sean Strickland, set to happen in UFC 328, based on historical fight data.
+This project uses Logistic Regression to predict the outcome of the fight between Khamzat Chimaev and Sean Strickland, set to take place in UFC 328, based on historical fight data.

 # Files: